 Now that you know the admission requirements, let’s learn about these medical courses.

-Many people regard the dentist as the doctor of the teeth but dentistry is not limited to the teeth alone.
+Many people regard the dentist as the doctor of the teeth but dentistry is not limited to the teeth alone but it has to be an expert in many procedures such as in placing veneers.
 It also includes other aspects of the craniofacial complex including the temporomandibular joint and other supporting, muscular, lymphatic, nervous, vascular, and anatomical structures.

 Usually, dental treatment and care are carried out by a dental team, which often consists of a dentist and dental auxiliaries (dental assistants, dental hygienists, dental technicians, as well as dental therapists).